webplatform/docs/tutorials/mobile_viewport/index.md

 Here is most all of what you need to know about viewports:

-* For cross-device compatability, use flexible layout elements that adapt to available dimensions.
+* For cross-device compatibility, use flexible layout elements that adapt to available dimensions.

 * Set the viewport's '''width=device-width''' to fit this content to the screen dimensions.